HECON4100 – Fundamentals of Health Economics

 • recognize the key economic tradeoffs implied in different healthcare allocation problems

-• Understand economic reasons behind trends in health care system development
+• understand economic reasons behind trends in health care system development

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.